12th Virginia Infantry Regiment: William Crawford Smith

 Enlisted on May 17, 1861, in Company B, the Petersburg Greys.
 Brother of Hugh Ritchie Smith and James Smith.
 Born in Petersburg on November 26, 1837.
 Moved to Nashville Tenn. before 1861, returned to enlist that year.
 Wounded at Crampton's Gap on September 14, 1862, captured and taken to the U.S. Army 6th Corps Hospital, in Burkittsville, Md.
 Date not recorded for parole/exchange to Confederacy.
 In Richmond Hospital, October to November, 1862.
-Promoted to Corporal on March 1, then Sergeant on August 1st, 1863.
+Promoted to Corporal on March 1, then Sergeant on August 1, 1863.
 Wounded during the Wilderness campaign, May 6, 1864, no recorded dates for hospital stay.
 Paroled at Appomattox after Lee's Surrender, he returned to Nashville, Tennessee, in 1865, becoming a building contractor and architect, built the early buildings at Vanderbilt University and the reproduction of the Parthenon in Nashville for the state centennial.
 Granted Colonelship of the 1st Tennessee Militia in 1896.
 Organized the 1896 Tennessee State Exposition.
 Became Colonel of the 1st Tennessee Infantry, U.S. Volunteers, from 1898 to 1899.
 Led his regiment in combat against Aguinaldo's Philippine insurrectionists in 1899.
 Fell dead from his horse, attributed to heat stroke, near Manila on February 5, 1899.
 He was known to be a Mason and a great reader.
 Buried at Mt.
 Olivet Cemetery, Nashville Tennessee, on April 19, 1899, following a huge state funeral, one of the largest ever seen in the city.

 William Hodges Mann

 William Hodges Mann was born in Williamsburg on July 31, 1843; as the son of John Mann and Mary Hunter Bowers.
 Went to Williamsburg Academy, and Brownsburg Academy in Rockbridge County.
 Became deputy clerk of the circuit court of Nottoway County, from 1859 to 1861.
 Enlisted on June 20, 1861, in Company E, the Petersburg Riflemen.
 Wounded at Seven Pines, on June 1, 1862.
 While recuperating, became temporary clerk to Confederate Treasury Dept. Served as a spy, behind Gen U.S. Grant's lines, during the Siege of Petersburg.
 After the war, in 1865, he was elected to clerk of the Virginia Circuit Court of Dinwiddie County.
 Admitted to the Bar in 1867.
 Married twice.
 Served as Judge of Nottoway County, from 1870 to 1892.
 Virginia State Senator from 1898 to 1910 and a Member of the Democratic State Executive Committee.
 Prominent Prohibitionist, and a promoter of public high schools.
 Established Bank of Crewe Va, was president to 1910.
 Owned a dairy farm in Burkeville.
 Was a Presbyterian elder, and friend to Rev. Theodorick Pryor, father of General Richard Pryor.
 Governor of Virginia from 1910 to 1914.
 Lawyer in Petersburg from 1914 to his death 1927.
-Past away, on December 21, 1927, from a stroke at his law office desk.
+Died, on December 21, 1927, from a stroke at his law office desk.
 Buried in Blandford cemetery.